The answer lies in our new StatSocial Digital Tribes; a model of the US population broken down into 100 unique market segments.

 At StatSocial, we know whether your customers read The Atlantic, or perhaps The Weekly Standard.
 Do they listen to NPR, or maybe TheBlaze, or both?
 We know all about it.
 Are your customers ContraPoints people, or more about Blaire White?
 Are they urban-dwelling women, in their 30s and 40s, nestled comfortably within the “Lattes, Brunch, & Subtitles” Tribe.
-Are they whiling away the hours at the most chic of cafés keeping up with the latest tech news from Digital Trends, Engadget, and Mashable, and are therefore also members of the “That’s a Heck of a Lot of Tech” crowd?
+Are they whiling away the hours, at the most chic of cafés, keeping up with the latest tech news from Digital Trends, Engadget, and Mashable, and are therefore also members of the “That’s a Heck of a Lot of Tech” crowd?

-We already know, and are eager to fill you in on.
+We already know, and are eager to fill you in.
 These are not trivial tidbits for the curious, but vital and wholly actionable insights.
 The real-world value of knowing whether your faithful consumers are frugal, “A Bargain Around Every Corner” shoppers, or dwelling among the more extravagant “Fashionista Pashionistas” Tribe, is considerable.

 We believe that online behavior is reflective of the full customer portrait.
 We’ve developed the math and data expertise to provide details about your audience that would have previously cost untold quantities of money, and required months upon months, or longer, of intensive surveys, focus groups, and research to obtain.

 Our customer insights are gathered from over 60 social networks and every major blogging and public messaging platform.
-Our multi-layered taxonomies index over 370 interests, 10,000 media properties, 10,000 consumer brands and over 30,000 celebrities and influencers.
+Our multi-layered taxonomies index over 370 interests, 10,000 media properties, 10,000 consumer brands, and over 30,000 celebrities and influencers.

-We know your consumers down to their favorite beauty YouTube channel, their go-to camera brand, their most beloved fast food restaurant.
+We know your consumers down to their favorite beauty YouTube channel, their go-to camera brand, and their most beloved fast food restaurant.
 We know what movie genres most excite them, what apps they find most essential, and what kinds of cars they own.
 With the integration of IBM Watson into our unique data analytics, we also know what motivates their consumer decisions.
-This means we have unprecedented insight into your audience’s values, needs, and their personality traits.
+This means we have unprecedented insight into your audience’s values, needs, and personality traits.